12 Customizing Graphs

-For some plot types such as scatter and column, you can modify the display properties of a single data point.
-This is another plot customization that happens via the
+For some plot types such as scatter, column or pie, you can modify the display properties of a single data point.

 To edit a single point:

-- Press the CTRL key and double-click on the data point in the graph.
-This opens the Plot Details dialog box with the focus set to edit this data point.
-The data point will be identified in the left-panel of Plot Details by its row index number. # Use the controls on the tabs in the right panel to modify the appearance of the data point.
-Changes you make to the appearance of this point will not affect the appearance of other points in the same plot.
+- For access to a wider range of customization options, (a) double-click on the selected point or (b) CTRL + double-click on an unselected data point.
+This opens the Plot Details dialog box with the focus set to edit the data point (identified in the left-panel of Plot Details by its row index number).
+Then use controls on the tabs in the right panel to modify the appearance of the data point, add drop lines, data label, etc. Changes you make to the special point will not affect the appearance of other points in the same plot.

 To remove customizations made to a single data point:

 - Right-click the single point in the left panel of the Plot Details dialog and choose Delete.